rwebaz/Canna-Lessons-Project/docs/pages/Cold-Cruel-Sex.md

 ---
 title: Cold Cruel Sex
 layout: default
+excerpt: The Cold Cruel Reality of Sex As a Genetic Reproductive Tool ...
+hint: Veronica Greenwood has compiled an article for Quanta magazine that begs the question "What Is The True Function of Sexual Reproduction In Species?"
+repo: Canna-Lessons-Project
+ver_date: 11-26-19
-navigation_weight: 2
+navigation_weight: 8
+categories: page
 ---
-# Cold Cruel Sex

-The Cold Cruel Reality of Sex As a Genetic Reproductive Tool.

-{% include toc-flammarion.md %}
+{% include toc.md %}

-## Genetic Reproductive Tools

-Veronica Greenwood has compiled an article for Quanta magazine that begs the question "What Is The True Function of Sexual Reproduction In Species?"

 ## Synergistic Epistasis

+> **Hint**. {{ page.hint }}

 Real genetic disasters can happen to two seemingly very healthy adults when their conception dances the recombination of meiosis.